Photography video game

 A photography video game is a video game genre in which taking photographs using the in-game camera system is a key game mechanic.
 Photography games often employ mechanics similar to first-person shooters, but rather than using a gun to kill enemies, the goal is to use a camera to photograph items in the game world.
 Depending on the game, the act might incapacitate or defeat enemies, or the player might receive points or experience according to the composition of the photograph.
-The earliest game in the genre is Nessie, originally written for the Atari 8-bit computers in 1984 and ported to the Commodore 64.
+The earliest game in the genre is Nessie, originally written for the Atari 8-bit computers in 1984, then converted to and first published for the Commodore 64.
 The goal is to take a photo of the Loch Ness Monster.

 Photography elements can be the only significant mode of gameplay, as in Pokémon Snap or Afrika, or they can be used in combination with other gameplay modes such as action-adventure in Beyond Good & Evil or survival horror in Fatal Frame and Dead Rising.